truera/trulens/trulens_eval/examples/README.md

     - `langchain/` -- Examples using langchain as a framework.

         - `langchain_async.ipynb` -- How to use the streaming capability of Langchain and monitor the results using trulens.

+        - `langchain_agents.ipynb` -- How to use the agents capability of Langchain and evaluate tool coverage using trulens.

         - `langchain_groundtruth.ipynb` -- Evaluate an LangChain application using ground truth.